varunshenoy/coauthor/README.md

 - Describe matrices Matlab style ("A = [1, 2, 3; 2, 4, 5]")
 - Simply write out names of theorems or equations and translate them directly ("The equation for Multihead Attention from Attention is All You Need" or "Insert the Time Hierarchy Theorem").
 - Automatically create typeset tables ("A table with three columns titled Name, School, and Email").
+- Served as an incredibly light Chrome extension.
+The `contentScript.js` and `background.js` files are only *833 bytes* and *527 bytes*, respectively.
 - And many more left for you to discover...

 ## Install